Configuring Edge Gateways for Offline Cold Chain Data Caching

 class OfflineColdChainCache:

-"""Thread-safe write-once buffer for cold chain telemetry.
+"""Thread-safe, write-once buffer for cold chain telemetry."""

 def __init__(self, db_path: str = "/var/lib/pharma/edge_cache.db"):